Deepti1206/Khandagale_AIT580/README.md

-# Hello!
-I am Deepti.
+# Meet Deepti and Caesar
 ![my photo](Images/DogLover.png)
 My name is Deepti Vijay Khandagale and I am enrolled in Spring 2022 for the MS in Data Analytics Engineering program.